Where to go with the family in tow

 Located on the south shore of Kinder Lake, square in the heart of Discovery Green park, The Lake House is a family-friendly, fast-casual concept from the Schiller Del Grande Restaurant Group (of Café Annie fame) that turns out burgers, Kobe beef hot dogs, signature salads and seasonal sips.
 Take a seat within the contemporary interior, outside, on the shaded veranda, or enjoy a picnic-style meal in the park.
 After eating, the kids can burn off pent-up energy sailing motorized boats in the lake, playing in the fountains or climbing on the playground.

 Mexican restaurants are almost always a sure bet-they're colorful, food comes quickly and everyone is usually able to find something they like to eat.
-Molina's Cantina is a great choice, as is Pappasito's Cantina, which has been around for decades, and Guadalajara Hacienda.
+Pappasito's Cantina, which has been around for decades, is a great choice, as is Guadalajara Hacienda.
 Chuy's, with its hubcap decorations, is also fun, as well as the come-as-you-are Berryhill Baja Grill.

 From its original West U location, Skeeter's has expanded to suburban outposts in Sugar Land, Katy and The Woodlands by sticking to its formula: moderately priced comfort foods in a casual, low-hassle atmosphere.
 Butcher paper covers the tables of this counter-service mainstay, providing a canvas for burgeoning artists to let loose.
 While you may not want to show up on weekends without your own soccer team, the weekday lunch hour tends to attract a mature crowd.
 Adults enjoy mesquite-grilled sandwiches, chicken salads and ice-cold beer, while the kids fill up on taco, fajita and grilled cheese offerings.